trycourier/courier-ios/Docs/Inbox.md

 ## Styled Inbox Example

-[`Full Example`](https://github.com/trycourier/courier-ios/blob/feature/inbox-docs/Example/Example/PrebuiltInboxViewController.swift) The styles you can use to quickly customize the `CourierInbox`.
+The styles you can use to quickly customize the `CourierInbox`.

 <img width="415" alt="styled-inbox" src="https://user-images.githubusercontent.com/6370613/228883605-c8f5a63b-8be8-491d-9d19-ac2d2a666076.png">